muzkkir/CTFFriday/README.md

 <kbd>![alt text](test/3.png)</kbd>

-I changed the request method to POST, still, that did not worked.
+I changed the request method to POST, still, that did not work.
 I thought it might be blocked by user-agent.
 So, I visited to the "https://user-agents.net/" page and took a random browser-agent and build the bash script to try all one by one.

 <kbd>![alt text](test/33.png)</kbd>